bernhardAxonIvy/doc/source/engine-guide/installation/upgrade.rst

 PREPARED, RELEASED, DEPRECATED and ARCHIVED must be converted.
 The following steps are necessary for every process model version:

 #.
-Copy the project from the process model version file directory on the engine
-   to a local directory on your developer machine.
+Import the version that is deployed on your |ivy-engine| from your source repository
+   into into your Designer workspace.
 #.
-Import the project into your Designer workspace.
-#.
 Migrate the project according the Migration Notes of the Designer.
 Usually
    this is achieved by invoking the project conversion action on each project (see Designer Guide for more information).
 Some manual adaptions may be necessary.
 #.
 Test the migrated project in the Designer.

-All migrated projects must be redeployed to the new, upgraded engine version (see next section).
+All migrated projects must be redeployed to the new, upgraded |ivy-engine| version (see next section).